alanhaugen/Programming-I/README.md

 What I have learnt about UML.

 I have also used played a bit with flex and bison for making calculators which does PEMDAS correctly.
-I want to look into recreating the Silicon Graphics program fsn, as seen in Jurrasic Park, for fun.
+I want to look into recreating the Silicon Graphics program fsn, as seen in Jurrassic Park.

 I feel I need to learn more about UML and try to understand how such diagrams can be useful for programmers.